-Have you ever looked at a chimney cowl and thought of it being anything other than a piece of metal that just sits on top of the chimney?
+Have you ever looked at a chimney cowl?
+Ever thought of it being anything other than a piece of metal that just sits on top of the chimney?
 A piece of steel that just isn’t as important as the stove or installation?

-Perhaps it’s an after thought that you are happy to take because it comes in an installation package deal.
+Perhaps it’s an after thought.
+Something that you are happy to take because it comes in an installation package deal.
 Ever thought about the true meaning and purpose it has?

-A chimney cowl is quite literally the first line of defence when it comes to protecting that wonderful new stove you have just had fitted.
-It sits proudly on top of the chimney fighting off the elements by preventing the following from having direct access to your stove;
+A chimney cowl is quite literally the first line of defence.
+Important when it comes to protecting that wonderful new stove you have just had fitted.
+It sits proudly on top of the chimney fighting off the elements.
+Preventing the following from having direct access to your stove;

-Another factor to bear in mind is if you live in areas surrounded by hills, trees, or next to the coastline then a chimney cowl can also protect against issues with downdraught, as explained here.
+Another factor to bear in mind.
+If you live in areas surrounded by hills, trees, or next to the coastline then a chimney cowl can also protect against issues with downdraught.
+Explained in more detail here.

 Thinking a little differently than before?

-Well, all of this can help ensure a prolonged life for your new stove and the liner or twin wall system.
-Without a cowl on top, or a cowl that isn’t fit for purpose, the stove that you have spent all your time researching and waiting for will be a sitting duck waiting for rust and other issues to fall upon it.
+Well, all of this can help ensure a prolonged life for your new stove.
+As a result, the liner or twin wall system too.
+Without a chimney cowl on top, or a cowl that isn’t fit for purpose, the stove that you have spent all your time researching and waiting for will be a sitting duck.
+Waiting for rust and other issues to fall upon it.